 - The Baby-Sitters Club:

-- Kristy, Dawn, Mallory and Jessi.
+- Kristy, Dawn, Mallory and Jessi to all their siblings.

 - Janine is slowly revealed to be this, though Claudia initially doesn't see her this way.

 - In The Host Melanie and, by extension, Wanda serve as this for Jamie.
 They are a bit overprotective but, given the environment, it's understandable.